Periods

 Crucial: Lots of women use a period app to track when their period is due.
 This provides reminders so you won't be caught out!

-Many people start with pads, which have absorbent material.
+Many people start with pads or period pants.
 They come in different sizes and shapes, including smaller sizes for teenagers.
-Other solutions like period pants are available.

 There are other options including menstrual cups.